Penicillium digitatum: Prevention of plant disease

-Control of green mould initially relies on the proper handling of fruit before, during and after harvesting.
+Control of green mould initially relies on the proper handling of fruit before, during, and after harvesting.
 Spores can be reduced by removing fallen fruit.
-Risk of injury can be decreased in a variety of ways including, storing fruit in high humidity/ low temperature conditions, and harvesting before irrigation or rainfall in order to minimize fruit susceptibility to peel damage.
+Risk of injury can be decreased in a variety of ways, including storing fruit in high humidity and low temperature conditions, and harvesting before irrigation or rainfall in order to minimize fruit susceptibility to peel damage.
 Degreening practices can also be conducted at humidities above 92% in order to heal injuries.

 Chemical control in the form of fungicides is also commonly used.
-Examples include imazalil, thiabendazole and biphenyl, all of which suppress the reproductive cycle of P. digitatum.
-Post-harvest chemical treatment usually consists of washes conducted at 40-50 C, containing detergents, weak alkalines and fungicides.
-Californian packinghouses typically use a fungicide cocktail containing sodium o-phenylphenate, imazalil and thiabendazole.
-In Australia, guazatine is commonly used although this treatment is restricted to the domestic market.
+Examples include imazalil, thiabendazole, and biphenyl, all of which suppress the reproductive cycle of P. digitatum.
+Post-harvest chemical treatment usually consists of washes conducted at 40-50 C, containing detergents, weak alkalines, and fungicides.
+California packing houses typically use a fungicide cocktail containing sodium o-phenylphenate, imazalil, and thiabendazole.

+In Australia, guazatine is commonly used, although this treatment is restricted to the domestic market.
 In terms of the export market, Generally recognized as safe (GRAS) substances are currently being explored as alternatives.
-GRAS substances such as sodium bicarbonate, sodium carbonate and ethanol, have displayed an ability to control P. digitatum by decreasing germination rate.
+GRAS substances such as sodium bicarbonate, sodium carbonate, and ethanol, have displayed an ability to control P. digitatum by decreasing germination rate.

 Resistance to common fungicides is currently combated through the use of other chemicals.
-For example, sodium o-phenylphenate-resistant strains are dealt with via formaldehyde fumigation while imazalil-resistant strains are controlled through the use of pyrimethanil, a fungicide also approved for fighting strains resistant to other fungicides.
-As fungicide resistance increases globally, other measures of control are being considered including that of biocontrol.
-Effective biocontrol agents include bacteria such as Bacillus subtilis, Pseudomonas cepacia and Pseudomonas syringae as well as fungi such as Debaryomyces hansenii and Candida guilliermondii.
-In Clementines and Valencia oranges, Candida oleophila, Pichia anomala and Candida famata have been shown to reduce disease.
-Despite the ability of various biocontrol agents to exhibit antagonistic activity, biocontrol has not been shown to provide complete control over P.digitatum and is therefore commonly used in conjunction with another measure of control.
-Alternative measures of control include essential oils such as Syzygium aromaticum and Lippia javanica, ultraviolet light, gamma-irradiation, X-rays curing, vapour heat, and cell-penetrating anti-fungal peptides.
+For example, sodium o-phenylphenate-resistant strains are dealt with via formaldehyde fumigation, while imazalil-resistant strains are controlled through the use of pyrimethanil, a fungicide also approved for fighting strains resistant to other fungicides.
+As fungicide resistance increases globally, other measures of control are being considered, including that of biocontrol.
+Effective biocontrol agents include bacteria such as Bacillus subtilis, Pseudomonas cepacia, and Pseudomonas syringae as well as fungi such as Debaryomyces hansenii and Candida guilliermondii.
+In Clementines and Valencia oranges, Candida oleophila, Pichia anomala, and Candida famata have been shown to reduce disease.
+Despite the ability of various biocontrol agents to exhibit antagonistic activity, biocontrol has not been shown to provide complete control over P.digitatum, and is therefore commonly used in conjunction with another measure of control.
+Alternative measures of control include essential oils such as Syzygium aromaticum and Lippia javanica, ultraviolet light, gamma-irradiation, X-ray curing, vapour heat, and cell-penetrating anti-fungal peptides.